Mount Si with trees in foreground

 David Lynch, Michael J. Anderson, Mary Sweeney

 David Lynch, Michael J. Anderson (sporting his red Little Man from Another place suit) and Mary Sweeney held hands as they walked the red carpet to arrive at the world premiere.
-Joining them were Angelo Badalamenti, Walter Olkewicz, Robert (Bob) Engels, Fire Walk With Me film producer Francis Bouygues, and singer Julee Cruise.
+Joining them were Angelo Badalamenti, Walter Olkewicz, Robert (Bob) Engels, Twin Peaks: Fire Walk With Me film producer Francis Bouygues, and singer Julee Cruise.

 David Lynch with film producer Francis Bouygues